chooron/HydroPaperCodes/README.md

 Code for Paper "Exploring Kolmogorov-Arnold Neural Networks for Hybrid and Transparent Hydrological Modeling"

+**Notes**: new version for this project refer to https://github.com/chooron/Hydro-KAN-V1

 ## Project Overview

 This repository contains the Julia implementation of Kolmogorov-Arnold Neural Networks (KANNs) for hydrological modeling as described in the paper.
 The code focuses on creating hybrid and transparent hydrological models using KANNs, with comparisons to traditional hydrological models.